san650/ember-cli-page-object/guides/components.md

 assert.equal(customSelect.value, 'some value');
 ```

-In the assert statement above [`text`](./api/text) attribute queries a DOM element with a selector equal to `.my-select .trigger`.
+In the assert statement above, the [`text`](./api/text) attribute queries a DOM element with the selector `.my-select .trigger` and returns its text value.

 ### Actions

-Actions are a special kind of attributes which allows to perform async operations on the DOM.
+Actions are a special kind of attribute that allow page objects to perform async operations on the DOM.

 ```js
 import { create, fillable, triggerable } from 'ember-cli-page-object';